San Leandro, California: Parks and recreation

 The San Leandro Marina, which contains group picnic areas and trails, as well as docking facilities, is part of the San Leandro Shoreline Recreation Area.

-In addition to Marina Park, the City of San Leandro maintains and services 16 other parks throughout the city, all of which are available for use by residents and visitors alike.
+The City of San Leandro also maintains and services 16 other parks throughout the city, all of which are available for use by residents and visitors.
 The Department of Recreation and Parks for the City of San Leandro also staffs and maintains the Marina Community Center, the San Leandro Senior Community Center and the San Leandro Family Aquatic Center.
 Adjacent Lake Chabot Regional Park is popular for its scenic hiking trails, camping, and fishing.
-Although located in Castro Valley, the Fairmont Ridge Staging Area is the location of the Children's Memorial Grove, which consists of an Oak grove and a stone circle, with annual plaques listing the names of all children who have died as a result of violence in Alameda County.
+Although located in Castro Valley, the Fairmont Ridge Staging Area is the location of the Children's Memorial Grove, which consists of an oak grove and a stone circle, with annual plaques listing the names of children who have died as a result of violence in Alameda County.